Energy and Climate Transformations: 3rd International Conference on Energy Research & Social Science

 - Changing landscapes and geographies of energy production, transport, and consumption

-- The social practices of energy use, demand, and behavior
+- The social practices and cultures of energy use, demand, and behaviour

 - Historical and social analyses of transitions